Padmja26/Medico-Telemedicine-Service-Python-Project/README.md

 enhance healthcare outcomes and improve overall quality of life.
 It represents a pivotal step towards a more connected, accessible, and patient-focused healthcare landscape.

+For simplicity, the zipfile of the project has also been uploaded.